Upstreet

 Upstreet was mentioned in the 1830s Swing Riots, when a widespread uprising by agricultural workers in southern and eastern England occurred, in protest at agricultural mechanisation and harsh working conditions.
 Several fires were carried at different farms as part of the protests.

-Close to Upstreet is the Stodmarsh National Nature Reserve, Grove Ferry Picnic Area and the River Stour.
+Close to Upstreet is the Stodmarsh National Nature Reserve and the River Stour at Grove Ferry..

 Also the Saxon Shore Way (long-distance footpath) also passes the village between Chislet and Stourmouth.